Murder of Adrianne Reynolds: Murder

 On the afternoon of January 21, 2005, Sarah invited Adrianne to join her, Cory, and another friend Sean McKitrick for lunch at Taco Bell; When they arrived there, Sarah and Adrianne reportedly began fighting, Sean told Sarah to stop but she told him if he didn't like it then he should leave, and he immediately left.
-In the parking lot of Taco Bell, Cory held down Adrianne while Sarah strangled her with a belt.
+In the parking lot of Taco Bell, Sarah began strangling Adrianne, while Cory finished the strangling using a belt.